Pediatric Pneumonia Workup

 Gastric Aspirates

 In a child with suspected pulmonary TB, the cough may be scarce or nonproductive.
-Therefore, the best test for diagnosis is an early-morning gastric aspirate sent for acid-fast bacilli (AFB) stain, culture, and, if available, PCR.
-Gastric aspirates should be obtained by first placing a nasogastric (NG) tube the night before sample collection; a sample is aspirated first thing the following morning, before ambulation and feeding.
+Therefore, the best test for diagnosis is an early-morning gastric aspirate sent for acid-fast bacilli (AFB) stain, culture and, if available, PCR.
+Gastric aspirates should be obtained by first placing a nasogastric (NG) tube the night before sample collection; a sample is aspirated the first thing the following morning, before ambulation and feeding.
 This should be repeated on 3 consecutive mornings.

 Cold Agglutinin Testing